image-rs/image/README.md

 ## Image Processing Functions
 These are the functions defined in the `imageops` module.
 All functions operate on types that implement the `GenericImage` trait.
+Note that some of the functions are very slow in debug mode.
+Make sure to use release mode if you experience any performance issues.

 + **blur**: Performs a Gaussian blur on the supplied image.
 + **brighten**: Brighten the supplied image.